Food and Food Ingredients

 Taxable Beverage Examples

-- Carbonated and noncarbonated soft drinks, including but not limited to colas, ginger ale, near-beer, root beer, lemonade, orangeade
+- Carbonated and noncarbonated soft drinks using natural or artificial sweetener, including but not limited to cola, ginger ale, near-beer, non-alcoholic beer, root beer, lemonade, and orangeade

-- All other drinks or punches with natural fruit or vegetable juice which contain 50 percent or less by volume natural fruit or vegetable juice; a typical example is Hi-C
+- All other drinks or punches with natural fruit or vegetable juice that contain 50% or less of vegetable or fruit juice by volume; a typical example is Hi-C

 - All alcoholic beverages